Telescopic actions: Telescopic orbifolds

-We will construct the all-inclusive action on $\HH^3$ and will use it further to construct the action on $\HH^4$.
-Let us first give a frame of the construction and then describe each case in more details.
+We will construct the telescopic action on $\HH^3$ and will use it further to construct the action on $\HH^4$.
+Let us first give an outline of the construction and then describe each case in more details.

 Note that the terms ``hyperbolic orbifold'' and ``discrete isometric group action on hyperbolic space'' have the same meaning, but in our constructions it is more intuitive to use the orbifold terminology.
 (The reader has to get used to the translations from one terminology to the other; for example, \emph{``subaction''} corresponds to \emph{``orbi-cover''} and so on.)